bareos/bareos/docs/manuals/source/DeveloperGuide/mediaformat.rst

 The data record, on the other hand, may be split across multiple blocks and even multiple physical volumes.
 When a data record is split, the second (and possibly subsequent) piece of the data is preceded by a new Record Header.
+In this case the first record header has the complete data size whereas each other record header has DataSize equal to the size of the their actual data record.
 Thus each piece of data is always immediately preceded by a Record Header.
 When reading a record, if Bareos finds only part of the data in the first record, it will automatically read the next record and concatenate the data record to form a full data record.